Jefferson Davis' chair, stolen from an Alabama cemetery, has been recovered and 2 people have been arrested

 Stanley Warnick and Kathryn Diionno were arrested for the theft of the chair, the New Orleans Police Department said in a press release sent to CNN.
 They are facing charges for possession of stolen property in New Orleans, the release says.
 Both are currently out on bail.

-The department is also searching for an additional person in connection with the theft.
+The department is searching for an additional person in connection with the theft.

 The concrete chair, which the NOPD said is valued at $500,000, was taken in March from Old Live Oak Cemetery in Selma, Alabama.
 The Dallas County Sheriff's Office in Alabama had asked the NOPD for assistance in recovering the chair.

-Note: Correction: A previous version of this story misstated Dallas County District Attorney Michael Jackson's full name.